 No matter what route you take to design them, implementing GIFs into your social media marketing strategy is an incredibly effective tool for increasing engagement.
 By making marketing materials more interactive and appealing, users will be more likely to both spend time engaged with the brand and then convert into paying customers.
 Besides being a humorous and entertaining feature, GIFs are also beneficial to the bottom line of marketing: Improving ROI.

-Nick Harley is the Senior Content Specialist for NeverBounce, the leading real-time email verification, and cleaning service.
+This article was submitted by Nick Harley is the Senior Content Specialist for NeverBounce, the leading real-time email verification, and cleaning service.
 With a background in journalism, public relations, and social media.
 Harley is interested in helping organizations and brands understand the importance of storytelling and the channels where those stories are delivered.